miketz/mor/README.md

 # mode on region

+Please prefer the documentation in file **mode-on-region.el**.
+This readme file may not be kept up to date.

 **mor-mode-on-region** copies a highlighted region to a tmp buffer and turns on the mode of your choice.